quasarframework/quasar/docs/src/pages/options/installing-icon-libraries.md

   - /vue-components/icon
 ---

+**This page refers to using [webfont icons](/vue-components/icon#Webfont-icons) only.** Svg icons do not need any installation step.

 You'll most likely want icons in your website/app and Quasar offers an easy way out of the box for the following icon libraries: [Material Icons](https://material.io/icons/) , [Font Awesome](http://fontawesome.io/icons/), [Ionicons](http://ionicons.com/), [MDI](https://materialdesignicons.com/), [Eva Icons](https://akveo.github.io/eva-icons) and [Themify Icons](https://themify.me/themify-icons).

 ::: tip
-You can choose to install one or more of these icon libraries.
+In regards to webfont icons, you can choose to install one or more of these icon libraries.
 :::

 ## Installing